Men of Steele, Book 4

 “Thank you, sir.”

-Glenn had stayed outside talking to one of the guards, so she felt safe entering the kitchen alone.
+Glenn had stayed outside talking to the guards, so she felt safe entering the kitchen alone.
 Whereas the living room had been appointed in ornate furnishings that looked too old and valuable to safely sit on, the kitchen was modern.
 As big as her small house, it was bright and airy with pale gray cabinets, stainless appliances, and white granite counter tops.
 A large window over the farmhouse sink and a skylight over the island let in the washed-out light of early morning.

 To her left, a wide counter had been turned into a drink station with a coffee maker, cappuccino machine, and an electric tea kettle.
 “Something for everyone,” she muttered.
 “Rockley, sit.”

 He followed her command and she pushed the looping handle of his leash down onto her forearm to free up her hands.
 Grabbing a yellow mug off a rack of hooks filled with a rainbow-colored set, she filled it about halfway and added a little cream and sugar.

 Lambert would be out any minute.
 No need to take more than she could drink.